mahfuzali/CSC8109team1/Documentation/Designs/Storage DB Design.md

 The database/storage solution will be used via the following interfaces:

+`getLabel()`

+Return a unique label number for a new exchange.

+I haven't yet worked out how to do this - is it just a sequence number or do we need a number that is harder to guess, but still unique?

 `registerUser(userId, publicKey)`

 Add a new user to the registry (return success/failure).